Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 Plug the X-axis motor cable, Z-axis motor cable extension, and the two Y-axis motor cables into the control box as shown.
 Re-connect any other cables which may have been disconnected during earlier disassembly.

-Note: if you’ve installed a Z-axis limit switch and its respective extension cable, plug this into the Z-axis limit port.
+Note: if you've installed a Z-axis limit switch and its respective extension cable, plug this into the Z-axis limit port.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_MK2-64_3.jpg){.aligncenter .size-medium}

 ## Tuning Movement

-Before the LongMill can be mounted onto the larger wasteboard, the V-wheels and Delrin nuts on the X and Y axes will need to be tuned to ensure the machine’s axes will all self-align when moved.
+Before the LongMill can be mounted onto the larger wasteboard, the V-wheels and Delrin nuts on the X and Y axes will need to be tuned to ensure the machine's axes will all self-align when moved.

 The steps outlined for the original LongMill MK2 tuning can be referenced for this <a href="https://resources.sienci.com/view/lmk2-checks-and-first-moves/#tuning-movement" target="_blank" rel="noopener noreferrer">here</a>.

 ## Table Mounting

-With the X-axis now being extended to 48” working capacity, your LongMill will of course need a much larger work surface now.
-The 48x30 LongMill MK2 will require a wasteboard that is 48”x70”.
+With the X-axis now being extended to 48" working capacity, your LongMill will of course need a much larger work surface now.
+The 48x30 LongMill MK2 will require a wasteboard that is 48"x70".
 The outer dimensions of the 48x30 LongMill MK2 are shown in the diagram below.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_MK2-Base-Layout1.png){.aligncenter .size-medium}

 Despite the larger size, the table mounting process remains the same as the original 30x30 LongMill MK2.
 Follow the table mounting instructions for this found <a href="https://resources.sienci.com/view/lmk2-table-mounting/#mounting-your-LongMill" target="_blank" rel="noopener noreferrer">here</a>.

-Congratulations on finishing the installation of your LongMill MK2 48” extension kit!
+Congratulations on finishing the installation of your LongMill MK2 48" extension kit!
 While the operation of your LongMill will stay largely the same, we hope you can take advantage of the extra cutting real estate and benefits that come with the larger X-axis material capacity.
 Good luck and happy making!

 -The Sienci Labs team